BOB (psychedelic)

 BOB, also known as 4-bromo-2,5,β-trimethoxyphenethylamine or as β-methoxy-2C-B, is a psychedelic drug of the phenethylamine, 2C, and BOx families.
 It is the β-methoxy derivative of 2C-B. BOB was first synthesized by Alexander Shulgin.

 Use and effects

-In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists the dose range as 10 to 20 mg orally and its duration as 10 to 20 hours.
-BOB produces an altered state of consciousness, tinnitus, a pleasant tingling throughout the body, and a sense of awareness.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists BOB's dose range as 10 to 20 mg orally and its duration as 10 to 20 hours.
+The effects of BOB have been reported to include closed-eye visuals, a sense of awareness, a rich altered place, paranoia, feeling sociopathic, feeling indifferent or emotionless, irritability, neurological overstimulation and instability, tiredness, turmoil, body tingling, and tinnitus.

 Pharmacology

 Pharmacodynamics

 BOB acts as a serotonin 5-HT_{2A} receptor agonist.
 Its affinity (K_{i}) was found to be 2.0 nM and its EC_{50} was 0.12 nM with an E_{max} 63%.
 Its affinity was 20-fold lower than that of DOB, its activational potency was half that of DOB and its efficacy was slightly higher than that of DOB (63% and 38%, respectively).
 2C-B was said to have comparable affinity as DOB.